anbox-cloud/discourse-docs/exp/anbox-cloud.md

 When the streaming stack is in use, each Anbox subcluster has the following additional components:

-* **TURN/STUN servers** - Servers that find the most optimal network path between a client and the Anbox container running its application.
+* **TURN/STUN servers** - Servers that find the most optimal network path between a client and the Anbox Cloud instance running its application.
 The streaming stack provides secure STUN and TURN servers, but you can use public ones as well.

 * **Stream agent** - Serves as an entry point that the gateway can connect to to talk to the AMS of the Anbox subcluster.